How are graduate accounting classes delivered?

 - Auditing

-Q: Does the program offer any experiential learning opportunities?
+Does the accounting program offer any experiential learning opportunities?

-Q: Do you allow students to transfer credits into the program?
+Can I transfer credits into the accounting program?

 A: A maximum of 10 graduate credits earned at another accredited institution may be applied.
 Courses must have been completed, with a grade of B or better, within five years prior to the date of enrollment.
 Up to 15 credits from Penn State nondegree and graduate certificate courses can be applied to a degree program—more information can be found here.
 Transfer credit approval is granted by the student's academic adviser and division head after an admission offer has been accepted.

-A: Yes.
-We have a Career Management Services office that provides one-on-one career advancement support, internship guidance, access to career fairs and other career events with local and national companies, as well as an array of other services.
-An additional perk of being part of the Penn State family is free career services for life!
+We have a Career Services office that provides one-on-one career advancement support, internship guidance, access to career fairs and other career events with local and national companies, as well as an array of other services.
+An additional perk of being part of the Penn State family is access to career services for life.

-A: GMAT or GRE results are not required for admission to the program.
+GMAT or GRE results are not required for admission to this program.

 There are a variety of scholarships available to half-time and full-time students who meet certain criteria.
 More information can be found here.